-Using a Mortgage Broker Over a Bank?
+Using a Mortgage Broker VS. a Bank

 - Lowering a borrower’s overall cost

 - Handling a lot of the complicated and time-consuming research involved

 Mortgage Broker Certifications

 To broker a mortgage, all mortgage brokers in Ontario must be licensed under the Mortgage Brokerages, Lenders and Administrators Act, 2006.
 To become a licensed Mortgage Broker, an applicant must meet a few conditions set out by the Financial Services Regulatory Authority of Ontario (FSRA), formally known as the Financial Services Commission of Ontario (FSCO).

 There are three key steps an individual must take to get a mortgage broker license:

 - Prospective mortgage brokers must be licensed as a Mortgage Agent.

 - To become a Mortgage Agent, applicants must have successfully completed one of the mortgage agent education programs approved by the FSRA.
 Once completed, they’ll need to be authorized by a mortgage brokerage to deal in mortgages.